What is a hotel classification?

 One star hotel classification

-This is the most basic standard of a hotel.
-One star hotels are usually independently owned and smaller in size.
-The price of rooms in these kinds of accommodations reflect the quality and the range of services available in the hotel.
-As a low budget option, there are usually no additional facilities in the hotel and no room service.
+The most basic standard of accommodation, usually independently owned and smaller in size.
+Room prices reflect the limited quality and range of services available.
+As a low budget option, there are usually no additional facilities and no room service.
+Certain rooms may not have en-suite bathrooms, requiring shared toilet and shower facilities.

 Two star hotel classification